ERP Implementation Phases and Guide for Distributors

 - Considerations for small and medium distributors implementing a New ERP software

-- How to Avoid ERP implementation failures
+- How to Avoid failures in ERP implementation Phases

 - Guide for Successful ERP implementation

-What is ERP System Implementation?
+What is ERP Implementation Phases?

 First, ERP refers to Enterprise Resource Planning.
 It is business software for automating various business departments.
 There are industry-specific ERP software versions.
 Once you decide to obtain this software, go for an Industry-specific ERP tool.
 For instance, choose distributor ERP software if you do distribution business.
 After locating the best software provider, the next big step is implementation.
 It is the process of installing software, configuring options and settings,